migtools/oadp-non-admin/docs/CONTRIBUTING.md

 ## Code quality and standardization

-The quality/standardization checks of the project are reproduced by the continuos integration (CI) pipeline of the project.
+The quality/standardization checks of the project are reproduced by the continuous integration (CI) pipeline of the project.
 CI configuration in [`.github/workflows/ci.yml`](../.github/workflows/ci.yml) file.

 To run all checks locally, run `make ci`.